Persistent Software Combining: Introduction

 \section{Introduction}

-Recent advances in memory technology have resulted in Non-Volatile Memory DRAM (known as NVRAM or NVMM).
-NVMM attempts to combine the performance benefits of conventional main memory with the strong persistency characteristics of secondary storage.
+Recent advances in memory technology have resulted in byte-addressable Non-Volatile Main Memory (NVMM), which attempts to combine the performance benefits of conventional main memory with the strong persistence characteristics of secondary storage.
 A program running in a traditional memory hierarchy system stores its operational data in volatile data structures maintained in DRAM, whereas its recovery data (such as transactional logs) are usually stored in non-volatile secondary storage.
 In the event of a failure, all in-memory data structures are lost and must be re-constructed from recovery data to make the system functional again.
 This poses major performance overheads.
-The availability of NVMM enables the design of concurrent algorithms, whose execution will be {\em recoverable} at no significant cost.
-An algorithm is recoverable (also known as {\em persistent} or {\em durable}) if its state can be restored after recovery from a system-crash failure.
-Another important property, known as {\em detectability}~\cite{FriedmanQueue18}, is to be able to determine, upon recovery, if an operation has been completed, and if yes, to find its response.
-Despite many efforts for designing efficient recoverable synchronization protocols and data structures (see Section~\ref{sec:rel}), persistence comes at an important cost even for fundamental data structures, such as queues and stacks.
+The availability of NVMM enables the design of concurrent algorithms, whose execution will be recoverable at no significant cost.
+An algorithm is {\em recoverable} (also known as {\em persistent}~\cite{CC+11-I} or {\em durable}~\cite{VenkataramanTRC-FAST2011}) if its state can be restored after recovery from a system-crash failure.
+Another important property, known as {\em detectability}~\cite{AttiyaBH-PODC2018,FriedmanQueue18,LG21}, is to be able to determine, upon recovery, if an operation has been completed, and if yes, to find its response.
+Despite many efforts for designing efficient recoverable synchronization protocols and data structures (see Section~\ref{sec:rel}), persistence comes at a significant cost even for fundamental data structures, such as stacks and queues.

-In this paper, we reveal the power of software combining in achieving recoverable synchronization and designing persistent data structures. {\em Software combining}~\cite{FK11spaa,HIST10,OTY99} is a general synchronization mechanism proved to outperform many other synchronization techniques in various cases.
-The combining technique attempts to simulate the ideal world when executing {\em sychronization requests}, i.e. requests that must be executed in mutual exclusion.
-One thread, called the {\em combiner}, executes all active requests, while the rest of the threads are waiting for the combiner to notify them that their requests have been applied.
-Combining protocols have been used to implement fundamental concurrent data structures, such as queues and stacks, that lie in the heart of inter-thread communication mechanisms.